elinsky/Intern-Trading-Game/README.md

    - A news event is published (may or may not trigger a volatility regime change)
    - Option prices are implied (but not published)

-2. **Bot Submission Window (2–3 min)**
+2. **Bot Submission Window (T+0:30 to T+3:00)**
-   - Intern bots read from the market data and news
+   - 2.5 minute window with hard cutoffs
-   - Bots submit orders (limit/market)
+   - Bots read market data and submit orders
-   - Teams receive only the market data feeds, news feeds, and alpha signals
+   - No orders accepted outside this window

 3. **Tick Processes**
    - Matching engine executes trades, applies fees, and updates P&L